 - To meet statutory financial duties

-- To be innovative and to use intergration as a means to deliver improvements in care;
+- To be innovative and to use integration as a means to deliver improvements in care;

 - To ensure that the resources and capability are made available to commission services efficiently and effectively.